edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 1. For **Runtime**, select **Python 2.7**.

-1. Under **Role**, select **Create a custom role** to bring up a new IAM role creation page.
-Ensure that **Create a new IAM Role** is selected and proceed to the next step by selecting **Allow**.
-This will automatically generate a new IAM role with just enough permissions scoped to allow our Lambda function to extract data from our Kinesis and update the Elasticsearch index.
+1. Under **IAM Role**, select **Create a custom role** to bring up a new IAM role creation page.

+1. Under IAM Role, use the drop down menu to select **Create a new IAM Role**, then enter a name such as `lambda_basic_execution_apache_ETL` .
+This will automatically generate the permissions required for our Lambda to run and write logs to CloudWatch.

+1. Proceed to the next step by selecting **Allow**.

 1. Back in create function page, proceed by selecting **Create function** at the bottom of the page.